+To be eligible for college admission, applicants must:

+- be high school graduates,

+- have passed the California Proficiency Examination,

+- hold a GED,

+- be 18 years of age or older,

+- or be officially released from their home high school district if under 18.

-To be eligible for college admission, applicants must be high school graduates, have passed the California Proficiency Examination, hold a GED, or be 18 years of age or older.
-Admission is at the discretion of the college and based on the assessment of the College administration, students must be able to benefit from enrollment at EVC.
+Admission is at the discretion of the college and based on the assessment of the College administration; students must be able to benefit from enrollment at EVC.